rzshrote/pybrops/doc/source/standard_usage/optimization/optimization_problems.rst

 All optimization problems in ``PyBrOpS`` are represented using classes derived from the ``Problem`` interface in the ``pybrops.opt.prob`` submodule.
 All classes derived from the ``Problem`` interface contain metadata pertaining to the decision space, the objective space, and inequality and equality constraints for the optimization.
 Derivatives of this interface must also implement an evaluation function which is used to evaluate candidate solutions in the decision space.
 All optimization problems are expressed as minimization problems.

-Summary of Optimization Problem Modules
+Summary of Optimization Problem Classes
 =======================================

-.. list-table:: Summary of ``pybrops.opt.prob`` modules
+.. list-table:: Summary of classes in the ``pybrops.opt.prob`` module
     :widths: 25 20 50
     :header-rows: 1